karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 The install command searches repositories (online libraries) for the _package_ and then installs it, if found.
 When you install Ubuntu, the default repository for your version is included.
 You can see which repositories are included by starting the app <span class='app'>Software & Updates</span>.
 The official documentation for Ubuntu contains a good page on [Repositories](https://help.ubuntu.com/community/Repositories/), and on [Repositories/Commandline](https://help.ubuntu.com/community/Repositories/CommandLine).

-To start an app in Ubuntu, click the [window] key or the [Show Application] icon in the screen, either will open the <span class='textbox'>Type to search ...</span> box, in which you start writing (e.g. "Software & Updates"), when the app you search for appears double click in the usual manner.
+To start an app in Ubuntu, click the [window] key or the [Show Application] icon in the screen, either will open the <span class='textbox'>Type to search ...</span> box, in which you start writing (e.g. "Software & Updates"), when the app you search for appears double click to launch it in the usual manner.

 In the main window of <span class='app'>Software & Updates</span> click the tab <span class='tab'>Other Software</span> and you will see the linked repositories.
 You can directly add, edit or delete repositories in <span class='app'>Software & Updates</span>.
 It is, however, faster and more safe to use the <span class='app'>Terminal</span>.

-The list of repositories in <span class='app'>Software & Updates</span> comes from a text file <span class='file'>~/etc/apt/sources.list</span>.
+The list of repositories in <span class='app'>Software & Updates</span> comes from a text file <span class='file'>~/etc/apt/sources.list</span> (where the tilde "~" denotes your home directory).
 To inspect the file from the <span class='app'>Terminal</span>, open it using the minimalistic text editor <span class='terminalapp'>pico</span> with the command:

 <span class='terminal'>$ pico /etc/apt/sources.list</span>

-You will not be able to edit the file unless you open it as the system administrator using <span class='terminalapp'>sudo</span> and then also giving the correct password:
+You will not be able to edit the file unless you open it as the system administrator using <span class='terminalapp'>sudo</span> and then also give the correct password:

 <span class='terminal'>$ sudo pico /etc/apt/sources.list</span>